Sempra

 Scan Results

 Daily timeframeSempra engages in the regulated utilities business in the United States and Mexico.
-The $58.26B market capitalization puts SRE squarely in large-cap range for its industry.
+Valued at $60.30B, SRE is a large-cap name in its sector.
 It operates through three segments: Sempra California, Sempra Texas Utilities, and Sempra Infrastructure.

 Market Cap